LLNL/MahonFitting/README.md

 If you would like to see your data along with the regression in a quick plot hit the *Plot* button.
 This gives you a rough overview. if you would like you can save the plot using the button at the bottom.

 ### Using a fixed intercept
 If you want fix the y-axis intercept, click the check box and type in the intercept value that you want to fix.
 The software then artificially adds another datapoint to the regression with the *(x, y)* values *(0, f0)*, where *f0* is the typed in intercept.
 The uncertainties for the intercept are chosen such that they are 10<sup>12</sup> times lower than the smallest uncertainty in your dataset.

+### Output File
+If you run a regression, the program will automatically write an output file.
+If our input file is named *test.txt*, your output file will be named *test_out.txt*.
+Old output files are overwritten without asking.
+The output file will contain the following:

+* A statment delcaring if you selected 1&sigma; or 2&sigma; uncertainties
+* A list of your inputs
+* A statment declaring if the regression was calculated with or without correlated values
+* The regression output:
+  * Slope
+  * Y-Intercept
+  * X-Intercept
+  * MSWD

+### Problems
+Since the slope of the regression is calculated iteratively (see equation (9) in Mahon, 1996), there is a chance that the iterative process does not converge.
+In this case, the python routine stops after 10<sup>6</sup> iterations and will give you an error message such that you can see how well it converged and decide for yourself if it is acceptable or not.
+Please also have a look at the regression and see if it looks reasonable, check if the configuration that you want to have regressed is reasonable.
+If the problem consists, you find another problem, or have problems using this software, feel free to contact me.

 ## Pre-compiled packages